What you are about to read

 The Arc de Triomphe in Paris at night.
 Image selected by Monsieurdefrance.com: Hervé Lagrange from Pixabay

 At the top of the Champs-Élysées, this stone giant celebrates French victories.
-Born of Napoleon's will, it is both a monument and a major patriotic site, as it is here that the Unknown Soldier lies.
+Created at Napoleon's behest, it is both a monument and a major patriotic site, as it is here that the Unknown Soldier lies.
 It is also the starting point for the July 14 parade.
 Both a work of art and a tourist attraction, the Arc de Triomphe also offers an exceptional view.
 Climbing to its roof in 2026 will provide the most geometric view of Paris, with its twelve radiating avenues.

 Detail: The Departure of the Volunteers of 1792 (or La Marseillaise) by François Rude on the Arc de Triomphe in Paris.
 The genius of war.
 Photo selected by Monsieurdefrance.com: Shutterstock.com